 Presented in classrooms, daycares, and libraries all year long.

-Read together and sing together! this musical storytelling program, delivered to your classroom by a teaching artist, fosters literacy in and through the arts.
-Opera Time aligns closely with Common Core Standards in English Language Arts, and gives students skills in broadening and contextualizing vocabulary, creating original stories, identifying character and motive, and selecting words that supply richness and meaning.
+Read together and sing together!
+This musical storytelling program, delivered to your classroom by a teaching artist, fosters literacy in and through the arts.
+Opera Time aligns closely with Common Core Standards in English Language Arts, and gives students skills in broadening and contextualizing vocabulary, identifying character and motive, and selecting words that supply richness and meaning.
 Read our detailed guide on how Opera Time integrates with Common Core standards.

 Appropriate for Pre-K through 2nd Grade.
 A teaching artist will present Opera Time to your classroom or community center during a 30-minute session of singing, read-aloud story time, movement, and story/character exploration using one of the following books.

 Just $65 per session.

 Seattle Opera is committed to providing equitable access to the arts.
 Financial assistance is available.